 \subsubsection{SHAP Feature Importance}

-The SHAP Feature Importance plot illustrates the mean absolute shapley values for individual features.
-Figure ~\ref{SHAP_Feature_Importance} presents a graphical illustration of the mean absolute shapley values of all the features used for training the optimized Extreme Gradient Boosting (XgBoost) classifier before predicting Landslide Susceptibility.
-It is a bar plot where features are sorted in descending order based mean absolute SHAP values.
-Features with large absolute values like, SLOPE, ELEVATION, ROAD, TWI have significant impact on the prediction to support optimized XgBoost model for detecting Landslide Susceptible areas efficiently.
-On the other hand, FAULTLINES, PLAN, SPI, NDVI, LANDUSE have low absolute mean values indicating a very low influence in the model's performance.
+The SHAP Feature Importance plot illustrates the mean absolute Shapley values for individual features.
+Figure ~\ref{SHAP_Feature_Importance} presents a graphical illustration of the mean absolute Shapley values of all the features used for training the optimized Extreme Gradient Boosting (XgBoost) classifier before predicting Landslide Susceptibility.
+It is a bar plot where features are sorted in descending order based on mean absolute SHAP values.
+Features with large absolute values like SLOPE, ELEVATION, ROAD, and TWI have a significant impact on the prediction to support the optimized XgBoost model for detecting Landslide Susceptible areas efficiently.
+On the other hand, FAULTLINES, PLAN, SPI, NDVI, and LANDUSE have low absolute mean values indicating a very low influence on the model's performance.